Sequel: Sequels of the novel

 The Marvelous Land of Oz, sequel to The Wonderful Wizard of Oz, was an official sequel novel written to satisfy popular demand.

 The origin of the sequel as it is conceived in the 21st century developed from the novella and romance traditions in a slow process that culminated towards the end of the 17th century.

-The substantial shift toward a rapidly growing print culture and the rise of the market system by the early 18th century meant that an author's merit and livelihood became increasingly linked to the number of copies of a work he or she could sell.
+The substantial shift toward a rapidly growing print culture and the rise of the market system by the early 18th century meant that an author's merit and livelihood became increasingly linked to the number of copies of a work they could sell.
 This shift from a text-based to an author-centered reading culture led to the "professionalization" of the author—that is, the development of a "sense of identity based on a marketable skill and on supplying to a defined public a specialized service it was demanding."
 In one sense, then, sequels became a means to profit further from previous work that had already obtained some measure of commercial success.
 As the establishment of a readership became increasingly important to the economic viability of authorship, sequels offered a means to establish a recurring economic outlet.

 In addition to serving economic profit, the sequel was also used as a method to strengthen an author's claim to his literary property.
 With weak copyright laws and unscrupulous booksellers willing to sell whatever they could, in some cases the only way to prove ownership of a text was to produce another like it.
 Sequels in this sense are rather limited in scope, as the authors are focused on producing "more of the same" to defend their "literary paternity".
 As is true throughout history, sequels to novels provided an opportunity for authors to interact with a readership.
 This became especially important in the economy of the 18th-century novel, in which authors often maintained readership by drawing readers back with the promise of more of what they liked from the original.
 With sequels, therefore, came the implicit division of readers by authors into the categories of "desirable" and "undesirable"—that is, those who interpret the text in a way unsanctioned by the author.
 Only after having achieved a significant reader base would an author feel free to alienate or ignore the "undesirable" readers.